People Power Coalition: Criticism

 Miriam Defensor Santiago, a member of PPC's rival coalition Puwersa ng Masa mocked the coalition's abbreviation into Puro Palpak Coalition.
-She also challenged the PPC's 13-0 movement that if it succeed, she should be gunned down in Luneta.
+She also challenged the PPC's 13-0 movement, saying that if it succeeded, she should be gunned down in Luneta.

 Dissolve

 In October 2002, PPC is predicted to be dissolved, as Congressman Buyson Villarama said that the PPC could be divided into two factions: a group composed of the "purists and fundamentalists" among the EDSA Dos players, and the other consisting of "backsliders."
 With the Partido Reporma, Aksyon, and Promdi left in November, PPC was totally dissolved in December 2003 for the upcoming elections in May 2004, being replaced by K-4.